Morcatko/EspHome-Editor/docs/docs/02-getting-started/install-standalone.md

 # Installation – Standalone Docker

 You can also run **Editor for ESPHome** as a standalone, self-hosted Docker app.
-It connects to your existing ESPHome dashboard and stores editor-specific device configurations separately.
+It connects to your existing ESPHome Builder and stores editor-specific device configurations separately.

 ### Quick Demo